Sport in Switzerland: Motorsport

 Motorsport road racing circuits and events were banned in Switzerland following the 1955 Le Mans disaster with the exception of events held in a time trial format such as hillclimbing.
-On June 6, 2007 an amendment to lift the ban was passed by the lower house of the Swiss parliament.
+On June 6, 2007, an amendment to lift the ban was passed by the lower house of the Swiss parliament.
 However the proposed law failed to pass the upper house, and was withdrawn in 2009 after being rejected twice.
 In 2015 the Swiss government allowed a relaxation of the law, permitting head-to-head racing for electric vehicles only.
 In June 2018 Switzerland hosted its first motor race in 63 years when the first Zürich ePrix was held as a round of the all-electric Formula E championship.

+However, after a law passed in May 2022, Swiss Motorsport as a whole will be legalised on June 1 2026, by the revision of the Road Traffic Act, specifically repealing Article 52, the Article that banned Motorsport in Switzerland for 71 years.

 Despite the long-standing restrictions, the country has produced successful road racing drivers such as Clay Regazzoni, Jo Siffert and successful World Touring Car Championship driver Alain Menu.
 Switzerland also won the A1GP World Cup of Motorsport in 2007-08 with driver Neel Jani.
 Swiss racing driver Marcel Fässler won the World Endurance Championship in 2012 and has won the Le Mans 24 Hours three times, and motorcycle racer Thomas Lüthi won the 2005 MotoGP World Championship in the 125cc category.
 Urs Erbacher is a six time FIA European Drag Racing champion.
 Also, Formula One constructor Sauber is based in Switzerland.
 In recent years, drivers such as Romain Grosjean and Sébastien Buemi have been successful in Formula One, Formula E, WEC and Le Mans.

 However, other forms of motorsport are permitted, such as rallying, motocross, supermotard, enduro and trials.

 High-profile drivers from Formula One and World Rally Championship such as Michael Schumacher, Nick Heidfeld, Kimi Räikkönen, Fernando Alonso, Lewis Hamilton, Sébastien Loeb and Sebastian Vettel all have a residence in Switzerland, sometimes for tax purposes.